 (7) The assessment of an examination cannot be appealed against.
-If the examination procedure is flawed, a complaint can be made within two weeks of the publication of the assessment to the head of the degree programme and subsequently to the FH Board, who have the authority to void the examination.
+If the examination procedure is flawed, a complaint can be made within two weeks of notification of the assessment to the head of the degree programme and subsequently within four weeks to the FH Board via the Head of the Board.
+The head of the degree programme and/or the FH Board have the authority to void the examination.
 If the irregularity affects all examination candidates, then all examination results will be annulled, except for those examination candidates who oppose it.
 The time periods for dealing with complaints must be such that students can continue their studies without missing a semester.

-(8) The assessment of an examination or written work will be declared invalid if the examination results have been obtained fraudulently.
+(8) The assessment of an examination or a pre-academic or academic student thesis will be declared invalid if the examination results have been obtained fraudulently.
+The annulled examination shall count towards the total number of examination attempts.